eBay Account Flagged? Here’s what to do…

 The big change here is that in the past you may have been able to build a decent dropshipping business with a small number of listings, but in 2019 and beyond, you need to shift your focus on being able to scale quickly.

-One such way that Karim does that is by employing a team of assistants that spend around 25 hours/day working on his store.
-That way, when he opens a new eBay store, he can scale very quickly by outsourcing all the tasks.
+One way to do this is by employing a team of assistants to work with you on your store.
+Then, when you open a new eBay store, you can scale very quickly by outsourcing tasks.
 For helpful tips on hiring and managing virtual assistants, check out Dropship Tyler’s advice on creating training videos.

 Change #2 Improve your mindset

 You can have the best software in the world, and even the right strategy too, but you won’t succeed in the eBay flagged account era without a bullet-proof mindset to match it.

 Why?
 With eBay throttling and flagging dropshippers’ accounts, you need to be prepared to work a bit harder than before and be willing to deal with a few more setbacks along the way.
 All of which is easier said than done.